 Even more frustrating?
 If you had properly appraised David’s vehicle, you would have known it was still worth $13,100 despite the scratches.
 You could have offered David even more than your competitor and still made a profitable deal.

 What many dealers fail to realize is that you didn’t just lose one deal from David– you lost two.
-The first deal is obvious: you lost the chance to sell David a new car on the trade-in.
-But the second deal is just as valuable: You lost a chance to resell his car.
+First, you lost the chance to sell David a new car on the trade-in.
+Second, you lost a chance to resell his car.

 No matter which tool you use for car appraisal, it’s important to factor in every pricing variable.
-Here’s a step-by-step approach to car appraisal that ensures you get it right every time:
+Whether you’re buying cars at auction or conducting a trade-in, here’s a step-by-step approach to car appraisal:

 1. Find the Average Clean Market Price